-Aliquots for 3He measurement were composed of between 5 and 131 grains of magnetite of 250-1200 μm diameter.
-Most aliquots were analyzed as is, but some were ground under ethanol using mortar and pestle prior to analysis to investigate the role of fluid inclusions on 3He concentrations.
-Grinding samples prior to thermal degassing to separate the contributions from fluid inclusions and bulk helium is a standard procedure for 3He measurements for phases such as olivine (e.g. Kurz, 1986).
+185 Aliquots for He measurement were composed of between 5 and 131 grains of magnetite of 250-1200 μm diameter.
+Most aliquots were analyzed as is, but some were crushed under ethanol using mortar and pestle prior to analysis to investigate the role of fluid inclusions on He concentrations.
+Grinding samples prior to thermal degassing to separate the contributions from fluid inclusions and bulk helium is a standard procedure for He measurements for phases such as olivine (e.g. Kurz,

+1986).
 In order to prevent the potential adsorption of helium during crushing (Protin et al., 2016), samples were ground in a mortar and pestle under ethanol (see Cox et al., 2017).

-- 195 Magnetite aliquots of between 4 mg and 58 mg were weighed and wrapped in tin foil.
+Magnetite aliquots of between 4 mg and 58 mg were weighed and wrapped in tin foil.
 These samples were degassed at 1300 °C in a double-walled vacuum furnace.
 The evolved gas was purified by adsorbing certain components on activated charcoal at liquid nitrogen temperatures and by reacting it with two SAES NP10 getters.
-The remaining gas was then cryo-focused at 13 K and helium was released into the Helix SFT mass spectrometer at 32 K. Measurement of 3He and 4He were performed by pulse-counting and on a Faraday detector, respectively. - 200 Sensitivity was calibrated against frequently interspersed standards with known amounts of 3He and 4He.
-The reproducibility of standard measurements was $0.7 \% (1\sigma)$ over the course of a measurement block of two days.
+The remaining gas was then cryo-focused at 13 K and helium was released into the Helix SFT mass spectrometer at 32 K. Measurement of He and He was performed by pulse-counting and on a Faraday detector, respectively.

+- Sensitivity was calibrated against frequently interspersed standards with known amounts of He and He.
+The reproducibility of standard measurements was 0.7 % (1 $\sigma$ ) over the course of a measurement block of two days.
 Blanks and re-extracts at 1350 °C were performed before and after sample measurements to ensure full helium extraction and to monitor background levels.
-Sample measurements were blank-corrected using full procedural blank analyses, which accounted for between 1 and 23 % of the total signal, with an average of 6 %.
-Blank-corrections and standard repeatability were taken into account when calculating units (Ra).

-205 the reported analytical uncertainties of 3He concentrations.
-Measured 3He concentrations are given in millions of atoms per gram (Mat g^{-1}).
-All measured 3He/4He ratios were normalized to an atmospheric ratio of $1.38 \cdot 10^{-6}$ and are given in atmospheric
+Sample measurements were blank-corrected using full procedural blank analyses, which accounted for between 1 and - 200 23 % of the total signal, with an average of 6 %.
+Blank-corrections and standard repeatability were taken into account when calculating the reported analytical uncertainties of He concentrations.
+Measured He concentrations are given in millions of atoms per gram (Mat g-1).
+All measured He/He ratios were normalized to an atmospheric ratio of 1.38 · 10-6 and are given in atmospheric units (Ra).